 February 16, 2021

-If you’re looking to buy a walkie talkie, you might be surprised by just how many different features, frequencies, ranges, and brands there are to choose from.
+If you’re looking to buy professional walkie talkies, you might be surprised by just how many different features, frequencies, ranges, and brands there are to choose from.
 It might seem tricky finding your perfect handheld walkie talkie amongst the hundreds of different options that range from products that are basically toys to military or emergency services grade tools trusted in dire situations.
 Most people shopping for a walkie talkie need something in between the two, something reliable, clear sound quality, and durable that will get the job done.
 Keep reading our walkie talkie buying guide to find the best option for you.

 Of all the two-way radios out there, most can be divided into two categories: business or consumer.
 Business radios include everything from the serious units adopted by the military or police to walkie talkies that keep workers connected on construction sites, in warehouses, or during field work.
 Walkie talkies for consumer use are the sort you’ll take hiking, on a family vacation, at a theme park, or hitting a music festival.